geertj/ravstack/README.rst

 Raviron needs to be installed in the following way:

 * You need to run raviron from a Linux system with a recent version of OpenSSH.
 * It needs to be run from a dedicated user account.
-We use the "raviron" account below but the name is not important.
+The "raviron account is used below but the name is not important.
-* It is highly recommended you run raviron from a vitualenv.
+* It is highly recommended that you run raviron from a vitualenv.

 Setting up the environment::